adammcdonagh/open-task-framework/README.md

 - `OTF_STAGING_DIR` - Staging base directory to place files before they're dropped into their final location.
 Default is `/tmp`
 - `OTF_BATCH_RESUME_LOG_DATE` - Allow resuming of batch runs from a specific date.
 This is useful if you want to rerun a batch from a specific date, especially if the failure happens just after midnight and the date is no longer the same as the original run.
 Date format is `YYYYMMDD`
 - `OTF_VARIABLES_FILE` - Override the default variables file.
 This is useful when you want to use the same job definitions, but point at a different environment with different for example.
 - `OTF_PARAMIKO_ULTRA_DEBUG` - Enables the hidden `ultra_debug` option for Paramiko.
 This will log all SSH communications to the console, and can be very verbose, so be careful when using this.
-Set to `1` to enable
+Set to `1` to enable (This is for SFTP only)
 - `OTF_LAZY_LOAD_VARIABLES` - Enables lazy loading of variables.
 This will only load variables that are used by the task definition.
 This can be useful if you have a large number of variables, and you only need a few of them.

 ## Logging